Johne103/Musical-Squares/README.md

 Musical Squares is a 1 or 2 player game that tests the visual and auditory response times of users.

-There is potential for application within the medical arena to measure an individuals capacity to responde to visual and auditory stimuation and abliity to concentrate over a short time period.
+There is potential for application within the medical arena to measure an individuals capacity to respond to visual and auditory stimuation and abliity to concentrate over a short time period.

 A random grid of images and sounds are presented to the players with the aim of capturing a square that is the process of being removed from the grid.